Smallpox in Infant/Neonate

-There are 4 clinical subtypes of smallpox: ordinary, modified, flat and hemorrhagic.
-90% of all smallpox cases were ordinary.
+There are 4 clinical subtypes of smallpox: ordinary, modified, flat, and hemorrhagic.
+Ninety percent of all smallpox cases were ordinary.
 Modified smallpox occurs in persons that have already been vaccinated against smallpox.
 Flat and hemorrhagic smallpox are very severe and rare.

-The initial symptoms of smallpox occur after a 3 to 17 day incubation period and include a prodrome of high fever, chills, headache, backache, malaise, and vomiting.
+The initial symptoms of smallpox occur after a 3-17 day incubation period and include a prodrome of high fever, chills, headache, backache, malaise, and vomiting.
 Severe abdominal pain and delirium can also be present.
-After 2 to 4 days a rash of macules and papules appears in the mouth and on the face and extremities and spreads to the rest of the body, including the palms and soles.
-The lesions of the rash evolve uniformly to vesicles and pustules, which usually umbilicate, crust over, scab and fall off leaving pitted scars.
+After 2-4 days, a rash of macules and papules appears in the mouth and on the face and extremities and spreads to the rest of the body, including the palms and soles.
+The lesions of the rash evolve uniformly to vesicles and pustules, which usually umbilicate, crust over, scab, and fall off, leaving pitted scars.
 Pregnant women may be at increased risk for severe illness from smallpox.

 Humans are the only known hosts of the variola virus.
 Smallpox is one of the most contagious diseases known, with only 5-10 virions sufficient to produce infection.
-Smallpox is easily spread person-to-person by respiratory droplets and/or contact with bodily fluids, lesions or scabs and contaminated clothing or bedding.
+Smallpox is easily spread person to person by respiratory droplets and/or contact with bodily fluids, lesions or scabs, and contaminated clothing or bedding.
 On rare occasions, in enclosed spaces, it has been transmitted by virus carried in the air.
 Patients are most contagious from about 24 hours before the time the typical rash first appears until the scabs heal and fall off.
-During the incubation period it is not contagious.
+During the incubation period, it is not contagious.

 The only people at risk for smallpox outside of a bioterrorist attack are those maintaining authorized stocks in laboratories at the Centers for Disease Control and Prevention (CDC) in Atlanta and in Moscow.
-Terrorist groups may be exposed if they are growing stocks of the virus for illicit purposes.
+Terrorist groups might be exposed if they are growing stocks of the virus for illicit purposes.